Domestic land snails: Achatina. Snail at home, what it needs

 • brown;

-• marsh;
+• swamp;

 • brown with a predominance of dark stripes.

 The peculiarity of these creatures is that they have visual organs on their horns.
 The Achatina snail does not see further than 1 cm.
-However, even from a distance of 1.5 m, she can smell her favorite cabbage or lettuce.
+However, even from a distance of 1.5 m, she can smell her favorite cabbage or salad.

-Snail at home: how to keep?
+Snail at home: how to keep it?

-If you have brought an Achatina snail at home, then you need to create comfortable conditions for it so that it develops well.
+If you have an Achatina snail at home, then you need to create comfortable conditions for it so that it develops well.
 To do this, you will have to fulfill the following conditions:

-• fill it with a quality substrate;
+• fill it with high-quality substrate;

-• give snails the right food;
+• give the snails suitable food;

 • observe all hygiene rules.